anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### April

+Killing all potential projects planned or in progress.
+Too many projects and short stints.
+Will try to focus relentlessly on one domain for the next 12-18 months to build something meaningful/ tangible.

 This weekend was productive.
 Decided to revist an old decentralised encrypted chat app I built three years ago and here is the v2: [https://anubhavp.dev/fireside/](https://anubhavp.dev/fireside/).
 Also, implemented a global search feature in this blog.
 You can now search for any content in the blog in any page, using the search icon, or using `ctrl`/ `cmd` + `k` or `/`.
 The search is implemented using a custom fuzzy search engine that uses the BM25 algorithm to rank results in a `max-heap` and uses a `trie` for a autocomplete handler.

 At times, there are these one or two out a thousands scenarios where I sometimes comntemplate that maybe Leetcode has had some value in my software engineering journey.